 Higher body temperature and flushed skin

-As you move through the five stages of stress, tackling these physical responses can influence the mind-body connection and actually reduce stress and anxiety.
+As you move through the five stages of tension, tackling these physical responses can influence the mind-body connection and actually support in feeling more calm.
 And that’s where the box breathing comes in.
 It forces you to slow and deepen your breathing, thus calming your central nervous system.

 Why do Navy SEALs use box breathing?

 This effective breathing method is used by the Navy SEALs.
-Since they're frequently in high-stress situations, the box breathing technique helps them stay calm and focused and improves their overall wellness.
+Since they're frequently in high-intensity situations, the box breathing technique helps them stay calm and focused and improves their overall wellness.

 But it's not just for the SEALs, it can benefit you too.

 The benefits of box breathing for brain health